askpng/solarpowered/README.md

 # Installation

 > Do at your own risk.
 This build is a heavy work in progress and ~~even I don't use it on bare metal~~ I do use it on my personal/work/production device, but I guarantee nothing.
-Changes, especially to `recipes/`, will be frequent.
+Changes will be frequent.

-This build works alright but it's still loose in a lot of places.
+This build works pretty decently but it's still loose in a lot of places.

 If you managed to even get here and read this far, first of all, why?
 Second of all, maybe you shouldn't, but if you insist, do try out and help me make this a better build (please).